 Studies from 2004 and 2010 have shown that mothers start at a lower pay than their co-workers, make less money over time, and receive raises and promotions less often than their colleagues—that is, when they're kept around.
 Diane King, an employment attorney in Colorado, said, "There's a common misperception out there that women try to use their pregnant condition to bilk extra money from their employers when in reality, it's the opposite," yet only a few come forward to file a complaint.

 If you'd like advice on an issue related to employment discrimination, you can post your legal job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-They come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Stripe, and Twilio.
+They come from law schools such as Harvard and Yale and average 14 years of legal experience, including work with companies like Google, Menlo Ventures, and Airbnb.